Graduate Certificate in Engineering for Developing Communities

 Philosophical and analytical issues for lifetime design and operation of civil systems.
 Optimization tradeoffs of construction, management, and sustainability.
 Utility of operation and service, including present-value economic analysis.
 Decision-making alternatives of safety and performance, including hazards consideration.
 Recommended prerequisite includes design experience and a course in Probability and Statistics (CVEN 3227 or equivalent).

-ATLS 5250: Practitioner Fieldwork Methods
+ATLS 5250: Practitioner Fieldwork Methods (spring only, 3 credits)

 This course introduces students to myriad methods and frameworks that can be invaluable in project development and deployment.
 Students learn ways to identify community priorities through a variety of assessment methods, integrate community feedback into iterative design processes, and conduct thorough testing, monitoring and evaluation of their projects.
 Using a variety of qualitative, quantitative, participatory and technology-based methods and tools, students learn how to apply these approaches to practical issues of cross-discipline data gathering and analysis, value-centric design, sustainability and scale.
 The overarching goal of this course is to build student confidence in using existing frameworks and methods, while advancing multi-method approaches to designing and evaluating development initiatives